Social Security (United States): Marital status

-Claim that politicians exempted themselves from the tax
+Politicians exempted themselves from the tax

 Critics of Social Security have said that the politicians who created Social Security exempted themselves from having to pay the Social Security tax.
 When the federal government created Social Security, all federal employees, including the president and members of Congress, were exempt from having to pay the Social Security tax, and they received no Social Security benefits.
 This law was changed by the Social Security Amendments of 1983, which brought within the Social Security system all members of Congress, the president and the vice president, federal judges, and certain executive-level political appointees, as well as all federal employees hired in any capacity on or after January 1, 1984.
 Many state and local government workers, however, are exempt from Social Security taxes because they contribute instead to alternative retirement systems set up by their employers.

 Comparison to a Ponzi scheme

-Critics have drawn parallels between Social Security and Ponzi schemes, arguing that the sustenance of Social Security is due to continuous contributions over time.
+Critics as early as 2002 have drawn parallels between Social Security and Ponzi schemes, arguing that the sustenance of Social Security is due to continuous contributions over time.
 One difference between a traditional Ponzi scheme and Social Security, is that while both may have similar structures—in particular, a sustainability problem when the number of new people paying in is declining—they have differing degrees of transparency.
 In the case of a traditional Ponzi scheme, the fact that there is no return-generating mechanism other than contributions from new entrants is obscured whereas the Social Security scheme is designed to have payouts openly underwritten by incoming tax revenue and the interest on the Treasury bonds held by or for the Social Security scheme.
-Private sector Ponzi schemes are also vulnerable to collapse because they cannot force new entrants to contribute, whereas participation in the Social Security program is mandatory upon beginning one's first job in the United States.
-In connection with these and other issues, Robert E. Wright calls Social Security a pyramid scheme—rather than a true Ponzi scheme—in his book, Fubarnomics.
+Private sector Ponzi schemes are also vulnerable to collapse because they cannot force new entrants to contribute, whereas participation in the Social Security program is usually mandatory upon beginning one's first job in the United States.
+In connection with these and other issues, Robert E. Wright called Social Security a quasi-pyramid scheme—rather than a true Ponzi scheme—in his book, Fubarnomics.

+In March 2025, Elon Musk called social security a ponzi scheme.
+E.J.
+Antoni, President Trump's August 2025 nominee for the Bureau of Labor Statistics has repeatedly referred to Social Security as a "Ponzi scheme"; Antoni has advocated for sunsetting the program, saying "you'll need a generation of people who pay Social Security taxes but never actually receive any of those benefits".
+He clarified the point by further stating that "The people who are going to retire 10, 20, even 30, or certainly 40 years from now—I'm sorry, but the program is not going to be viable at that time".